huggingface/hub-docs/docs/hub/datasets-manual-configuration.md

 <Tip warning={true}>

-Note that `config_name` field is required even if you have a single configuration.
+Note that `config_name` field is required even if you have a single subset.

 </Tip>

-## Multiple Configurations
+## Multiple Subsets

 Your dataset might have several subsets of data that you want to be able to use separately.
-For example each configuration has its own dropdown in the Dataset Viewer the Hugging Face Hub.
+For example each subset has its own dropdown in the Dataset Viewer the Hugging Face Hub.

-In that case you can define a list of configurations inside the `configs` field in YAML:
+In that case you can define a list of subsets inside the `configs` field in YAML:

 ```
 my_dataset_repository/